Temperance movement in the United Kingdom: Religious support

-The various Nonconformist Churches actively encouraged total abstinence among their congregations, and lobbied parliament to restrict alcohol sales.
+The various Nonconformist Churches often actively encouraged total abstinence among their congregations, and lobbied parliament to restrict alcohol sales.
 By the 1870s most young ministers abstained from alcohol.
 In 1886 a survey of 1,900 Baptist ministers revealed that 1,000 were total abstainers.

-In the 19th century, the Methodist Churches were aligned with the temperance movement.
+In the 19th century, the Methodist Churches were strongly aligned with the temperance movement.
 Methodists believed that despite the supposed economic benefits of liquor traffic such as job creation and taxes, the harm that it caused society through its contribution to murder, gambling, prostitution, and political corruption outweighed its economic benefits.
 Both Wesleyan Methodists and Primitive Methodists championed the cause of temperance.
 The Wesleyan Methodists built around 100 'Central Halls', large venues which hosted cheap concerts, comedy shows and films, intended to keep the urban working classes away from public houses.

 In 1864, another Methodist group, the Salvation Army was founded in London with a heavy emphasis on abstinence from alcohol and ministering to the working class, which led publicans to fund a Skeleton Army in order to disrupt their meetings.
-The Salvation Army quickly spread internationally, maintaining an emphasis on abstinence.
+The Salvation Army quickly spread internationally, maintaining an emphasis on abstinence and remains a major charity to this day.

 In Wales Lady Llanover, motivated by Calvinistic Methodist teachings, was an outspoken critic of the evils of alcohol and closed all the public houses on her estate.

 Many Quakers (members of the Religious Society of Friends) took an active role in the temperance movement.
 Chocolatier John Cadbury was a temperance Quaker and he viewed drinking chocolate as an alternative to alcoholic beverages.
-He prohibited the sale of alcohol in Bournville, the model village he founded, and no public houses have been built there.
+He prohibited the sale of alcohol in Bournville, the model village he founded for his workers, and no public houses have been built there.

-The Church of England Temperance Society, which had roots in the Anglo-Catholic tradition was founded in 1862 by Henry Ellison, and its volunteers within the court system would lead to the first probation service.
+The Church of England Temperance Society, which had roots in the Anglo-Catholic tradition, was founded in 1862 by Henry Ellison, and its volunteers within the court system would lead to the first probation service.
 The League of the Cross was founded in 1873 by Cardinal Manning.
 A Roman Catholic-only organisation, the League's members took a pledge of total abstinence.

 From 1880 to 1882 the cause of abstinence was revived by the Gospel Temperance or Blue Ribbon movement, based in America.
 They sent a member named Richard Booth to promote their cause in England through mass meetings held up and down the country.